 Methadone may be the right treatment for you because:1, 4, 5, 6, 7

 - It’s a full opioid agonist.
 Methadone helps to prevent or alleviate opioid withdrawal symptoms and staves off or reduces cravings by powerfully binding to opioid receptors in the brain (displacing other opioids) and producing a stable level of the drug.

 - It is generally safe.
 When used as directed under supervision, methadone has few risks with chronic use and is safer than using illicit opioids.

 - Pregnant and breastfeeding women can take it.
-It is recommended that pregnant women dependent on opioids take methadone rather than go through withdrawal, and it is recommended that mothers on methadone still breastfeed their baby.
-However, these are general recommendations, and pregnant or breastfeeding women should discuss their treatment plan with their medical provider.
+It is recommended that pregnant women dependent on opioids take methadone rather than go through withdrawal, and it is recommended that mothers on methadone still breastfeed their babies.
+However, these are general recommendations, and pregnant or breastfeeding women should discuss their treatment plans with their medical providers.

 - Changes in mood.

 - Chest pains.